bwarren2/objective_impeachment/PITCHME.md

 ...
 " - [US Code § 201](https://www.law.cornell.edu/uscode/text/18/201)

-+++

-### Which means
+Note:

+"Whoever, being a public official, directly or indirectly corruptly demands or seeks anything of value personally in return for being influences in the performance of an official act"

+taken together,

-"The President shall be removed on impeachment and conviction" of "directly or indirectly demanding anything of value personally in exchange for being influenced in the performance of an official act".
+"The President shall be removed on impeachment and conviction" of directly or indirectly demanding anything of value personally in exchange for being influenced in the performance of an official act".

 ("Quid pro quo" means "this for that", and describes the "exchange" part.)

+So we will lay out two sides of the case.

 ---